Let Millennials Market FOR You

 We live in a digitized world.
-While it is, of course, important to be talked about in person, the current generation tend to prefer Facebook to face-to-face interaction.
-Facebook also tends to be the place where this generation gets their information.
-The time spent on other platforms such as Twitter, Instagram, Snapchat, and Pinterest are rising with time.
+While it is, of course, important to be talked about in person, the current generation tends to prefer Facebook to face-to-face interaction.
+Facebook also tends to be the place where this generation gets its information.
+The time spent on other platforms such as Twitter, Instagram, Snapchat, and Pinterest is rising with time.
 In essence, social media platforms are where you should invest most of your focus.

 Millennials are also more likely to get opinions from friends before making some kind of significant purchase.
 That being said, you should make sure that information about you, your service and your product is easy to share.
 The more presence you have across a variety of platforms, the better!

 It may sound repetitive, but every aspect of your marketing strategy should be aimed towards making information shareable.
 This includes experiences that consumers have with your brand.
 Small tricks like having a catchy hashtag or having your branding present in an attractive photo-friendly way can go a long way.
 You want to be talked about in a positive way online, as these consumers don’t like being talked to by brands, rather hear from each other.

 We are welcoming a new age of word-of-mouth advertising, the best kind there is, just online.
 The concept of FOMO (fear of missing out) can really work to your advantage.
 This makes consumers search for unique and mind-blowing experiences, something completely out of the ordinary.
 Adventure traveling is on the rise, for example, instagrammable spots and authentic cultural experiences where travelers really learn something.